Our Science

 To this end, we have developed an extensive genetic toolkit aimed at establishing causality between developmental and immunological events disparate in time.
 These include 1) lineage tracing models that stratify the adult B cell compartment based on developmental origin 2) models in which critical effector functions are impaired specifically in B cells of neonatal origin 3) models with various perturbations of the fetal RNA-binding protein LIN28B.
 Our lineage tracing approach excels at establishing causality between developmental and immunological events disparate in time and space and represents a new way of stratifying the adaptive immune system.
 These in combination with antigen receptor repertoire analyses, immunization strategies, and cancer models provide a unique path to understand how early life derived B cells can be targeted or leveraged for improved vaccination strategies and immunotherapies.

-Find our publications on Google scholar.
+Find the rest of our publications on Google scholar.